EngineerGajanan22/Roxiler-Systems-Assessment/README.md

 4. npm install or yarn install

 ## Features

-Transactions Table
+### Transactions Table

-Select Month Dropdown:
+## Select Month Dropdown

-Displays January to December months as options.
+1.Displays January to December months as options.
-Defaults to March month.
+2.Defaults to March month.
-Allows selecting a different month to display transactions.
+3.Allows selecting a different month to display transactions.
-Transactions List:
+## Transactions List

-Utilizes the transactions listing API to list transactions in a table.
+1.Utilizes the transactions listing API to list transactions in a table.
-Displays transactions of the selected month irrespective of the year using the API.
+2.Displays transactions of the selected month irrespective of the year using the API.
-Search transaction box filters transactions based on title/description/price using the API.
+3.Search transaction box filters transactions based on title/description/price using the API.
-Clears the search box to display the initial list of transactions for the selected month using the API.
+4.Clears the search box to display the initial list of transactions for the selected month using the API.
-Next and Previous buttons load the next and previous page data from the API.
+5.Next and Previous buttons load the next and previous page data from the API.
-Transactions Statistics
+## Transactions Statistics
-Displays total sale amount, total sold items, and total not sold items for the selected month.
+1.Displays total sale amount, total sold items, and total not sold items for the selected month.
-Fetches data from the created API to populate the statistics box.
+2.Fetches data from the created API to populate the statistics box.
-Transactions Bar Chart
+## Transactions Bar Chart
-Displays a bar chart showing the price range and the number of items in that range for the selected month.
+1.Displays a bar chart showing the price range and the number of items in that range for the selected month.
-Applies the selected month from the dropdown (above the table) to fetch data from the API.
+2.Applies the selected month from the dropdown (above the table) to fetch data from the API.
-Feel free to explore and interact with the frontend application to analyze product transactions.
-If you have any questions or issues, please refer to the documentation or contact the project maintainers.

 Enjoy using the product transaction management system!